nairadithya/missing-semester/git/git.md

 ```sh
 git branch -d <branch-name>
 ```
 ---
+# Demo Workflow
+A quick demonstration of how I use git.

+---
 # Meta Information
 - This presentation was built with a framework called Marp